Awards Administered by other Authorities

 Government of Newfoundland and Labrador Scholarships

 Through the Department of Education, the Government of Newfoundland and Labrador awards 201 scholarships each year to high school students in Newfoundland and Labrador.
 The scholarships range in value from $1,000 to $2,500 and are based on the Department of Education scholarship score.
-This score is derived from the results of public exams.
+See website for deadlines and other information.

 Hamilton Community Foundation